mapp-digital/mapp-fonts/README.md

-# MAPP Fonts
+# Mapp Fonts

-A collection of fonts used in MAPP UIs.
+A collection of fonts used in Mapp Cloud UIs.

 ## Usage